sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 The cost of updating large DOM structures is delegated to the environment that executes the DOM operations.

-This internal model makes explicit the assumptions and guarantees of the Nablla type model and provides a formal basis for describing the attribute-driven full regeneration UI approach.
+This internal model makes explicit the assumptions and guarantees of the Sercrod type model and provides a formal basis for describing the attribute-driven full regeneration UI approach.